ScottLogic/OpenInferESG/Methodology.md

 ## 6. References

-1. *"How Hungry is AI?"* - Original research paper
-2. Azure data center specifications for PUE values
-3. NVIDIA DGX H100/H200 technical specifications
+1. Jegham, N., Abdelatti, M., Elmoubarki, L., Hendawi, A. "How Hungry is AI?
+A Systematic Methodology for Empirical Energy and Water Consumption Analysis of Large Language Models." arXiv:2505.09598 [cs.CY]. https://arxiv.org/abs/2505.09598

 ---